rguides

 rmarkdown::render("model-card.Rmd")

 Vetiver uses the pins package for model versioning.
-This stores your model in a versioned registry, making it easy to track changes over time:
+This stores your model in a versioned registry, making it easy to track changes over time.
+Each time you write a model to the board, pins automatically increments the version number and preserves the previous versions, giving you a complete history of every model you have deployed.
+See the pins guide for more on board backends and version management:

 # Connect to a board (local folder in this case)